Offer accurate, official RT-PCR COVID-19 results in ~30 minutes at your pharmacy

-The Accula SARS-CoV-2 Test uses a minimally-invasive nasal swab or nasal mid-turbinate swab sample.
-The test allows for self-collection and elution of a nasal swab sample, minimizing the potential for transmission between subject and tester.
+The Accula SARS-CoV-2 Test uses a minimally-invasive anterior nasal swab or nasal mid-turbinate swab sample.
+The test allows for self-collection and elution of an anterior nasal swab sample, minimizing the potential for transmission between subject and tester.

 Results appear in approximately 30 minutes in an easy-to-interpret lateral flow readout on the cassette face, much like a home pregnancy test.
 Any shade of blue at the T (test) position is interpreted as a positive result.
 Lacking blue at the T position, any shade of blue at the C (positive control) position is interpreted as a negative result.
 Finally, any shade of blue at the NC (negative control) position, or no blue anywhere, represents an inconclusive or invalid result and should be repeated.

 Test materials can be stored at room temperature (15°C–30°C, 59°F–86°F).
 Eluted samples in Accula buffer may be kept at room temperature for up to 2 hours, or refrigerated at 2°C–8°C (35.6°F–46.4°F) and tested within 24 hours from the time of elution.
 Eluted samples may also be frozen for longer storage.

 Insurance may not be accepted for voluntary testing purposes, so customers who request to be tested prior to travel or for other personal reasons may need to pay out of pocket.
 However, patients who are symptomatic or have been exposed to a COVID-19 patient may qualify for no-cost testing through their insurance.